ButterWatt/ESP32-AntiDeauther/README.md

 >You can try `dev` branch if you want Nokia Tune, that's a legendary sound I ever heard.
 Unlike someone that still protecting their iPad and watch brainrot lol 😏
 # How it works
 It will create an AP, after detecting deauth packages, it will shutdown the AP within 350 - 600ms (± 60ms jitter), AP name and random MAC address will be applied and hosted back.
-*Which mean some deauthers cannot track it normally by its behaviors*
+*Which mean some deauthers cannot track it normally by its behaviors, same with "I am untraceable"*
 >[!IMPORTANT]
 >It will **only** stop mass deauthencation flood, not targeted deauthencation, which mean targeted deauthencation would out of its protection scope.
 Exactly likes preventing some kids try to use fake gun, not sniper.
 >